xcfem/xc/readme.md

 The objective is to develop a robust structural analysis tool, which is owned by the community, and allows the users to improve and adapt it for their own needs.

+It's all about developing tools that allow us to keep going forward (much in the sense of <a href="https://youtu.be/QhGUtJFl0HM" target="_new">designing for strength, economy and beauty</a>) instead of repeating the same old solutions but in a faster way.

 The program is based on:
 <ul>
 <li> <a href="http://www.python.org/" target="_new">Python.</a> </li>